ArduPilot/apm_planner/README.md

 I don't know what happens when you use these modified files with OSX or Windows so I will remove those instructions.
 I have also remove the qt4 and openscene dependecies because we will assume that you are using qt4 compiled as a double and openscene isn't officially supports in 12.04.

+**Note: I have libusbx installed on top of libusb.
+Libusbx is deprecated and merged into libusb but libusb (newer) wouldn't let me see my Kinect sensor.
+This may be needed but I'm not sure.

 APM Planner

 Project: